 Activities in the Mergui Archipelago - Mergui Archipelago cruises offer a perfect mix of relaxation and invigoration.
 If you want to keep your body moving, you can hike jungle and beach trails, paddle-board, kayak, snorkel, and visit local villages.
 If you want to chill out, you can lie on a deserted beach, swing away the day in a hammock, or doze in a deck chair, and at night, make sure to look skyward for some of the best star-gazing you’ll ever experience.

 Photographers take note: Some Mergui Archipelago cruises offer specialized photography expeditions wherein you’ll enjoy the tutelage of a professional guide as you seek incredible shots of Mergui’s local landscapes, plants, animals, and people.

-Mergui Birdlife - The tropical birds you see while small ship cruising around Myanmar’s Mergui Archipelago are as wildly colorful and strangely shaped as you can imagine.
-Enjoy large flocks of Plain-Pouched Hornbill, multiple ocean-going eagle species, the unique Crested Partridge with its red head-plume, colorful kingfishers and flittering sunbirds (the local name for hummingbirds).
+Mergui Birdlife - The tropical birds you see while small ship cruising around Myanmar’s Mergui Archipelago are as wildly colourful and strangely shaped as you can imagine.
+Enjoy large flocks of Plain-Pouched Hornbill, multiple ocean-going eagle species, the unique Crested Partridge with its red head-plume, colourful kingfishers and flittering sunbirds (the local name for hummingbirds).

 Top Tips for visiting the Mergui Archipelago on a cruise